-MKT201 Retail Merchandising and Management 3 credits
+MKT201 Retail Merchandising and Management

 This course examines strategic retail management as an introduction to the principles and methods of retailing.
 Emphasis is placed on targeting consumers, store design and location, merchandising, pricing, HR, store operations, and the overall retail strategy.
 Topics include trends in U.S. and global retailing markets, online retailing, forecasting, financial planning and promotional strategy.
-Prerequisite: MKT200.

-MKT203 Sales and Techniques of Selling 3 credits
+MKT203 Sales and Techniques of Selling

 This course examines basic principles, methods, and techniques of selling.
 Students learn formalized sales procedures and practice these skills through exercises and individual sales presentations.
 Also covered are verbal and non-verbal sales cues, the psychology of selling, sales strategies and specialized sales situations.
-Prerequisite: MKT200.

-MKT204 Advertising 3 credits
+MKT204 Advertising

 This is an introductory course dealing with the theories, methods, and practices of modern advertising including customer engagement, strategic planning, measuring results, industry regulations and ethics.
 The course gives the students hands-on experience producing advertising campaigns including graphics and media selection.
-Prerequisite: MKT200.

-MKT235 Social Media Marketing 3 credits
+MKT235 Social Media Marketing

 The course examines social media in general in order to focus on its integration with a marketing strategy.
 Students will learn to build social media marketing plans and do the necessary analysis to customize plans to organizations.
 The theoretical underpinnings of social media will be explored so that students will better understand social media's explosive popularity.
-Various social media marketing tools will be touched upon as will the evolving nature of social media communication.
-Prerequisite: MKT200.
+Various social media marketing tools will be touched upon as well as the evolving nature of social media communication.

-MKT301 Business To Business Marketing 3 credits
+MKT301 Business To Business Marketing

 This course offers an overview of marketing as it applies to raw material suppliers, manufacturers, and middlemen.
-This includes industrial demand, marketing intelligence systems & analysis, product and service best practices, strategic planning, channels of distribution, pricing, promotion, and control.
+This includes industrial demand, marketing, intelligence systems & analysis, product and service best practices, strategic planning, channels of distribution, pricing, promotion, and control.

-MKT304 Advertising Copy, Layout, and Design 3 credits
+MKT304 Advertising Copy, Layout, and Design

 This course goes beyond advertising theory and teaches the mechanics behind print, digital, and broadcast media.
 The course integrates data-driven processes along with the functions of copy writing, layout, design, and artwork.
 It develops an understanding of the advertising department within a company including best practices, ethics, and the resources available from an outside advertising agency.
+Prerequisite: MKT204.

-MKT305 Internet & Interactive Media Marketing 3 credits
+MKT305 Internet & Interactive Media Marketing